 - involvement of groups with different backgrounds and competences;

 Provide “Action kits”

-When organising an event or a series of events, you might share a kit of materials that can be used and adapted by participants, both before or during the event, or to create new events, taking action in their own community.
+When organising an event or a series of events, you might share a kit of materials that can be used and adapted by participants, both before or during the event, to promote it, or to create new events, taking action in their own community.
 This creates a sense of belonging and co-creation.
 These might include: printable posters, leaflets and stickers; list of messages and slogans to be used during the events; merchandising (pins, bags, etc.).